microsoft/ComplianceUtility/Manual-Win.md

 ### AIPService module <a name="aipservice-module"></a>

-The Microsoft AIPService module is required to proceed the options [AIP service configuration](https://microsoft.github.io/UnifiedLabelingSupportTool/#[A]_AIP_service_configuration_/_-CollectAIPServiceConfiguration), [Protection templates](https://microsoft.github.io/UnifiedLabelingSupportTool/#[T]_Protection_templates_/_-CollectProtectionTemplates), and [Endpoint URLs](#endpoint-urls) from the [COLLECT](#collect) menu entry.
+The Microsoft [AIPService module](https://learn.microsoft.com/de-de/powershell/module/aipservice/?view=azureipps) is required to proceed the options [AIP service configuration](https://microsoft.github.io/UnifiedLabelingSupportTool/#[A]_AIP_service_configuration_/_-CollectAIPServiceConfiguration), [Protection templates](https://microsoft.github.io/UnifiedLabelingSupportTool/#[T]_Protection_templates_/_-CollectProtectionTemplates), and [Endpoint URLs](#endpoint-urls) from the [COLLECT](#collect) menu.

 If you do not have this module installed, the 'Unified Labeling Support Tool' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

-*Note:*
+> **Note:**
+>

-* Please note that the AIPService module does not support PowerShell 7.
+> Please note that the AIPService module does not support PowerShell 7.
 Therefore, unexpected errors may occur because the AIPService module run in compatibility mode.

 ### Microsoft Azure Information Protection cmdlets (optional) <a name="aip-cmdlets"></a>

 The Microsoft Azure Information Protection cmdlets are installed with the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
 Please ensure to have the latest version of the "AzureInformationProtection" cmdlets installed by checking its [client version release history](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/unifiedlabelingclient-version-release-history).

-*Note:*
+> **Note:**
+>

-* Please note that the Azure Information Protection cmdlets do not support PowerShell 7.
+> Please note that the Azure Information Protection cmdlets do not support PowerShell 7.
 Therefore, unexpected errors may occur because Azure Information Protection cmdlets run in compatibility mode.

 ### Microsoft Graph PowerShell modules (optional) <a name="graph-modules"></a>